 While the design changes are notable, the most significant update is to the processor being used.
 The TicWatch Pro 3 is the first smartwatch to use the new Qualcomm Snapdragon 4100 chipset.
 Though it would have been nice to have seen the 4100+ used here, the 4100 proper brings some significant performance and battery improvements over the 2100 SoC used on the previous TicWatch Pro generations.

-Similarly to when smartwatches upgraded to 1GB of RAM, anything less felt nearly impossible to use.
+Similar to when smartwatches upgraded to 1GB of RAM, anything less felt nearly impossible to use.
 Now that I've used a watch with the 4100 processor, I can't go back to anything else.

-Another big improvement with the TicWatch Pro 3 is in the battery life department.
+Compared to prior generation Pro models, another big improvement with the TicWatch Pro 3 is in the battery life department.
 While the Mobvoi's line of Pro watches has never been slouches when it comes to battery life, it only gets better with the newest addition.

 On my TicWatch Pro 4G, I would get around two or three days of usage before needing to put it on the charger.
 This is while using 24-hour heart rate tracking as well as Mobvoi's TicSleep for sleep tracking.
 With the Pro 3, I get over three days during 24-hour monitoring of my heart rate, SpO2 (blood oxygen saturation) tracing, analyzing SDNN (Standard Deviation of NN intervals), and nightly sleep tracking.

 Even when I disable the secondary display, which uses very little power, and use the AMOLED display with the always-on feature enabled, I get nearly three days between charges.
 If you don't need or want 24-tracking for some of the health features or don't care about sleep tracking, switching some of these features off will improve the TicWatch Pro 3's already impressive battery life.